 © All Rights Reserved stevedana

 Stonehenge in Wiltshire was believed to be first built in the 3100BC.
-However, the more recognisable bluestones followed around 2150BC, and originated in Wales nearly 240 miles away.
+However, the more recognisable bluestones followed around 2150BC, and originated in Wales nearly 400 kilometres away.
 It is approximately horseshoe-shaped and a number of theories abound as to its original use, including religious worship grounds, astronomical calendars and UFO landing sites.

 There is also a tourist information site for Stonehenge.